ourPLCC/course/Code/ABC/README.txt

 g(b,a,e).
 g(b,b,a).

-To find the center of Z3, for example, enter the Test directory and run the Rep loop with the following input:
+To find the center of Z3, for example, enter the Prog directory and run the Rep loop with the following input:

     cat group.dtlg Z3.dtlg - | (cd ../Java ; java Rep)